 All committees are required to establish a dedicated campaign account.
-The Elections Division cannot process a committee's statement of organization if the committee is also required to include the campaign account information.
 This would apply to an original filing and any amended filing that has a change in treasurer or adds a new person that is a signer on the account.
 The information provided on the Campaign Account Information form (SEL 223) is exempt from public disclosure.
 The Elections Division recommends that a committee contact the financial institution where they would like to open an account, to ensure that they have all the necessary information to establish the account.